Blog Post

 Discover the complete science behind whey protein composition, from its origins in cheese production to the sophisticated manufacturing processes that create your favorite protein powder

 The popular fitness supplement whey protein starts its journey as a liquid byproduct of cheese production.
-This liquid contains just 4 to 6 grams of protein per liter.
-Milk's protein composition splits between whey at 20% and casein making up the remaining 80%.
+Milk's protein composition splits between whey and casein, and whey retains valuable nutrients that are later concentrated into powder.

 Your body needs nine essential amino acids, and whey protein powder provides all of them, making it a complete protein.
 On top of that, it packs specific protein fractions like beta-lactoglobulin and alpha-lactalbumin that can boost your diet's nutrient content and impact your immune system.
 This piece will walk you through whey protein's journey from its source to the concentrated powder you see on shelves, and break down the components that make it a go-to supplement for athletes and fitness buffs.